vuetronex/cli/README.md

 Model Created: Product.js
 ```

-You will find the created page inside: `models`.
+You will find the created model inside: `models`.

 Optionally you can also use `-m` to make the migration as well.
 Also, you can use `-s` to make the seeder at the same go.